SparseOpt/sparseopt.github.io/_pages/about.md

 <br>
 MSc in Operational Research, 2011-2014 <br>
 BSc in Information and Computing Sciences, 2007-2011 <br>
-<a style="color:#8cd2d5" href='http://en.sci.njtu.edu.cn/Department/DepartmentofMathematics/index.htm' target="_blank">Department of Mathematics</a>, Beijing Jiaotong University, China
+Department of Mathematics, Beijing Jiaotong University, China